drvinceknight/Introduction_to_OOP/Challenges/QueuingNetwork/index.md

 capacity then they will be blocked, remaining at their server until room becomes available.

-The goal is to identify how best to configure the medical clinic for its first week (168 hours) of operation (from an empty system), assuming 24 hours of continuous service with no breaks.
+The goal is to identify how to best configure the medical clinic for its first week (168 hours) of operation.
+We assume that we will be starting from an empty system, and that there will be 24 hours of continuous service with no breaks.
 The variables for the problem can be summarised as an integer vector of size 6:

 $$x=(c_1, c_2, c_3, n_1, n_2, n_3)$$